-Mr. Bonacci claims that death of the mortal body is a “non-event”.
+Mr. Bonacci says that death of the mortal body is a “non-event”.

-If we continued to teach our original, nature religion, and we didn’t stop with the advent of Christianity, we would know that death of our mortal body is a non-event, says Mr. Bonacci.
+If we continued to teach our original, nature religion, and we didn’t stop with the advent of Christianity, we would know that death of our mortal body is a non-event, claims Mr. Bonacci.

-Gregg Braden does not have human life for a big deal.
-He says that people watching the news on September 11 produced an emanation that altered the Earth’s electromagnetic field, and purports a classified reading by NASA in nanotesla, for the Twin Towers attacks.
+Gregg Braden purports that people watching the news on September 11 produced an emanation that altered the Earth’s electromagnetic field.
+He shows a graph, as a classified reading in nanotesla by NASA.

-I have never had access to secret or classified data, but I also never have seen a “NASA anonymous”, that is, an illustration or graph without a note on authors or agency.
+I have never had access to secret or classified data, but I also never have seen a “NASA anonymous”, that is, an illustration or graph without a note on the author(s) or agency.
 I browse pictures of the cosmos sometimes, to relax.

-On the cellular level, Bud Barber says he perceives cosmic energies, as vibrations in his body.
+On the cellular level, Bud Barber says he can perceive cosmic energies as vibrations in his body.

 The reason (for cosmic impulses) is the same a cell in your body puts out vibrations, within that cell, to make sure that the cell is a whole, is “operating on the same page”, he says.

-On the side of desirability, as to be vibrated or otherwise influenced by the cosmos, Vamsi Krishna admits to experiencing adverse effects, but ascribes them to thought:
+On the side of desirability, Vamsi Krishna admits to adverse effects:

 …a human being is “bombarded” with unwanted thoughts constantly, during the day, which depletes his mental energies.
 It causes a drain of physical energy.

-The Buddha starved to meditate, and reportedly even fainted during the practice.
-His observations might be early reasoning on stochastic and deterministic modes of brain neural networks.
-The modes are standard human neurophysiology.
-We can perceive them without hunger, stress, vibration, “bombardment”, or religious reference, to help own language study.
+Buddha starved to meditate, and the spoken tradition tells he even fainted during the practice.
+If there is insistence on source veracity, his observations might have been early reasoning on stochastic and deterministic modes of brain neural networks.
+The modes are recognized today for standard human neurophysiology.
+We can perceive them without hunger, stress, vibration, “bombardment”, or any religious reference, to help own language study.
 Feel welcome to try:

 What Buddhists Believe: Is There Eternal Soul?
 Screenshot | live page.